ericzander/cs374-yelp-attention/README.md

-# CS 374: Yelp-5 Sentiment Classification with Self-Attention
+# CS 374: Yelp-5 Sentiment Classification

 An experiment in sentiment classification of the Yelp-5 dataset with multi-head self-attention and visualizations for explainability.